A prism is a shape which has the same cross-section throughout its height.

 Find the volume of the triangular prism.
 Base 4 cm, height 4 cm, length 12 cm

-Did you remember the value of π, of course 3.142
+Did you remember the value of π?
+Of course, it's 3.142

 Area = 3.142 x 4 x 4 = 50.27